bdsinger/opts2struct/README.md

 - opts are matched if they are a subset of args: assumes unique word args
 - no attempt to differentiate between option and non-option area of command-line (ie no `--`)
 - no flag support (ie no `-a -b` or `-ab`)
+- incompatible with Visual C++, but should work with minor tweaks (see above)